Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 Harvest Your Cold Climate Garden In Phases

 First frost is a flexible time, mainly because there isn’t imminent risk of extremely cold temperatures just yet.
-The immediate danger is frost, which will kill a lot of your garden’s plants.
+The immediate danger is frost, which will kill almost all plants that are frost sensitive.

 We take advantage of this flexibility and harvest our garden in multiple phases.
 We prioritize our harvest based on hardiness.